EU pressures AstraZeneca to deliver vaccines as promised

-BRUSSELS (AP) — The European Union is pressuring the pharmaceutical company AstraZeneca to deliver more coronavirus vaccine doses to its 27 nations and to stick to its initial promises once the jab gets EU approval, especially since the bloc has already invested in enhancing production capacity.
+Kyriakides immediately got the support from the bloc’s largest member on the vaccine export controls plan.

+“We, as the EU, must be able to know whether and what vaccines are being exported from the EU,” German Health Minister Jens Spahn said.
+“Only that way can we understand whether our EU contracts with the producers are being served fairly.
+An obligation to get approval for vaccine exports on the EU level makes sense.”

-EU Commission President Ursula von der Leyen held urgent talks Monday with company chief Pascal Soriot, and EU nations are also meeting with AstraZeneca to encourage the British-Swedish company to ramp up its vaccine production and meet its contractual targets.
+European Commission President Ursula von der Leyen held urgent talks Monday with AstraZeneca chief Pascal Soriot, and EU nations also met with AstraZeneca to encourage the British-Swedish company to ramp up its vaccine production and meet its contractual targets.

-The EU, with the economic and political clout of the biggest trading bloc in the world, is lagging badly behind countries like Israel and Britain in the rollout of vaccines for its most vulnerable population and health care workers.
-The bloc’s leaders have faced strong criticism for moving so slowly.
+“The answers of the company have not been satisfactory so far,” said Kyriakides and added a follow-up meeting was planned late Monday.

-The European Medicines Agency is scheduled to review the Oxford-AstraZeneca coronavirus vaccine on Friday and its approval is hotly anticipated.
+The European Medicines Agency is scheduled to review the Oxford-AstraZeneca coronavirus vaccine Friday and its approval is hotly anticipated.
 The AstraZeneca vaccine is already being used in Britain and has been approved for emergency use by half a dozen countries, including India, Pakistan, Argentina and Mexico.

 AstraZeneca’s announcement that it will deliver fewer vaccines to the EU early on has only increased pressure on the 27-nation bloc, especially since Pfizer-BioNTech, the first vaccine to get EU approval, failed last week to keep up its promised deliveries to the EU.
 Pfizer has temporarily reduced vaccine deliveries to the EU and Canada as it revamps its plant in Belgium to increase overall production.
 Italy has threatened to sue Pfizer for the delays.

-The political pressure spurred the EU’s executive Commission into action Monday, with von der Leyen’s phone call to the AstraZeneca chief.
+The political pressure spurred the European Commission, which is the EU’s executive, into action Monday, with von der Leyen’s phone call to the AstraZeneca chief.

 “She made it clear that she expects AstraZeneca to deliver on the contractual arrangements foreseen in the advance purchasing agreement,” said her spokesman Eric Mamer.